 \section{Summary}

 We present spectroscopic follow up of seven $z>8$ candidates in CEERS epoch 3 NIRSpec MSA observations.
 Four out of the seven targets are spectroscopically detected.
-Two of them present clear rest-optical emission lines that result in unambiguous $z=8.638$ and $z=7.651$ redshifts.
+Two of them present clear rest-optical emission lines that result in unambiguous redshifts $z=8.638$ and $z=7.651$.
 The other two detected sources present clear Ly$\alpha$ continuum breaks, but not emission lines.
 We determine their redshifts by fitting the continuum break through different methods, adopting fiducial values of $z=9.77_{-0.29}^{+0.37}$ and $z=10.01_{-0.19}^{+0.14}$.
-We show that the spectroscopic redshifts only based on the fit of the Ly$\alpha$ break are effective to confirm the high-$z$ nature of these objects but are tied to relatively large uncertainties, especially when working with low $S/N$ breaks, due to the low spectral resolution of the NIRSpec prism at the bluest wavelengths.
-The three undetected targets do not show emission lines that identify them as lower-$z$ interlopers, therefore they remain consistent with $z\gtrsim9.6$ scenarios despite not having a robust redshift estimation.
+We show that spectroscopic redshifts based only on fitting the Ly$\alpha$ break are effective to confirm the high-$z$ nature of these objects, but have relatively large uncertainties, especially when working with low $S/N$ breaks, due to the low spectral resolution of the NIRSpec prism at the bluest wavelengths.
+The three undetected targets do not show emission lines that identify them as lower-$z$ interlopers, therefore they remain consistent with $z\gtrsim9.6$ scenarios despite not having robust redshift determinations.

 For the two $z\sim10$ sources, we measure relatively high luminosities ($M_{\mathrm{UV}}<-20$), blue UV slopes ($-2.3\lesssim\beta\lesssim-1.9$) and low dust extinction ($A_{V}\simeq0.15^{+0.3}_{-0.1}$).
 The object CEERS\_99715, in particular, presents a high stellar mass ($\log(M_{\star}/M_{\odot})=9.0-9.5$).
 Additionally, its morphological analysis reveals two differentiated substructures at the bluer wavelengths (NIRCam/F200W) that might be hints of a minor merger which could help to understand the way objects like this built a relatively large stellar mass only $\sim485$ Myr after the Big Bang.